browser-network/network/README.md

 - Connection garbage collection.
 WebRTC connections are unstable.
 A garbage collector periodically cleans bad connections making room for new ones.
 - Tunable max connections - dial up or down the max number of connections you want to have in real time.
-Network will won't make any new connections while there are more than that setting (`config.maxConnections`).
+Network won't make any new connections while there are more than that setting (`config.maxConnections`).

 ### The Switching Service